 “Physicians can also be influenced by factors that may be irrelevant to the provision of appropriate care, such as gender.”

 Regular readers will already know about current cardiac research on implicit bias, also known as the cardiology gender gap.
 As I’ve written about (here, here, here, and here, for starters), we know that women are significantly more likely to be both under-diagnosed during a cardiac event, and then under-treated even when appropriately diagnosed compared to our male counterparts.
 See also: Skin in the Game: Taking Women’s Cardiac Misdiagnosis Seriously

-When the Emergency physician misdiagnosed my own “signal” (textbook heart attack symptoms), for example, one of his first confident observations to me (based on the irrelevant“noise” in front of him, i.e. I’m a middle-aged woman) was:
+When the Emergency physician misdiagnosed my own “signal” (textbook heart attack symptoms), for example, one of his first confident pronouncements to me (based on the “noise” in front of him, i.e. I was a middle-aged woman) was:

 “You are in the right demographic for acid reflux.”

 But decision errors, of course, don’t happen only in cardiology.